shaspitz/arb-bot/README.md

 Trading bot that utilizes Solidity contracts, in conjunction with decentralized exchanges, to execute token arbitrage opportunities on any EVM compatible blockchain.

  TODOs:
+ - First step, follow this tutorial to start a new proj in hardhat https://hardhat.org/tutorial/, using ethers.js etc. Then can port over exisitng bot code and change where neccessary.
  - Finish initial configuration, port over web3.js references to ethers.js, setup hardhat, etc. See existing readme in downloads
  - Research new stategies, create modular scripts for each blockchain, implement bot for DEXs on AVAX/FTM/MATIC, etc.
  - Neat React front-end